Chonne/algolia-mvc/README.md

 ### frontend

+- a bit more responsiveness
+- addform could have both the current raw version for quick copy/pasting and a new multi inputs one
 - add keyboard navigation for the results
 - include fetch polyfill using npm?
 - if more libs are used, perhaps use something like gulp to build stuff